Other pages about

 Today part of the battlefield may been built over by a housing estate and lies in Moor Drive.
 Depending on how far south along the spur the parliamentarian position ran it is possible that some of the battlefield may survive.
 The fields to the south of the village are currently used for pasture and the ridge and furrow of the town fields remains.

 The battlefield is easy to access via a good network of local footpaths.
-The probable site of the parliamentarian position can be reached via the Jurassic Way footpath.
-An information board about the battle is due to be installed there in 2022.
-It is also possible via the Astrop Road, Jurassic Way and other local footpaths to follow the conjected route of the parliamentarian advance to the ford at Bodicote and their retreat to Middleton Cheney.
-A plaque is due to be installed in the churchyard commemorating the slain who were buried there.
+The possible site of the parliamentarian position can be reached via the Jurassic Way footpath.
+An information board about the battle is due to be installed there in June 2023.
+It is also possible via the Astrop Road, Jurassic Way and other local footpaths to follow the conjected route of the parliamentarian advance to the ford at Bodicote and their retreat to Middleton Cheney and a battlefield trail lefalet can be downloaded on the left hand side of this page.
+A plaque has been installed in the churchyard commemorating the slain who were buried there.